alnibo/milestone-project-4-help-others/README.md

 - **Change password button:** enables the user to change the password.

 - **Back to top button:** enables the user to jump back to the top.
 This feature is escpecially helpful when many projects have been added.
-I added `scroll-behavior: smooth;` to ensure a smooth scrolling behavior.
+I added `scroll-behavior: smooth;` to ensure a smooth scrolling behavior, which however does not work in Internet Explorer and Safari.

 #### Other